abunai-dev/.github/profile/README.md

 This enables both precise and comprehensive statements about the confidentiality of software-intensive systems with respect to uncertainty in the system and its environment.

 The project's name is inspired by the Japanese word **あない (abunai)** which translates to dangerous, risky, or uncertain.
-The research project is headed by [Sebastian Hahner](https://dsis.kastel.kit.edu/staff_sebastian_hahner.php) at DSiS, KASTEL Institute, Karlsruhe Institute of Technology (KIT).
+The research project is headed by [Sebastian Hahner](https://dsis.kastel.kit.edu/staff_sebastian_hahner.php) at the DSiS group, KASTEL Institute, Karlsruhe Institute of Technology (KIT).

 More information can be found in these key publications: